 The World War II analogy requires a synthesis of government and the private sector working together.
 It is not a perfect analogy – we are not fighting a war and we do not need to mobilize at anything like that scale and our entrepreneurs will certainly be heroes in this story.
 I’ve over-rotated by intent.
 The best analogy is a hybrid of World War II and the Internet in which both the public and private sector have critical, mutually reinforcing roles to play – and with room for heroism on all sides.

 If building out the space frontier is simply a matter of reducing launch costs and letting the private sector take charge and create a market for services, then perhaps the internet analogy will hold.
-If you believe a few tens of billions of investment will get us the infrastructure in space to establish an economically self-sustaining foothold, then read no further.
+If you believe a few tens of billions in investment will get us the infrastructure in space to establish an economically self-sustaining foothold, then read no further.

-But if you believe as I do that building a market in space at scale will require a massive investment from the public sector, then that means we need a viable strategy to explain this both within the space community and to the public at large.
+But if you believe as I do that building a market in space at scale will require a massive investment from and leadership by the public sector, then that means we need a viable strategy to explain this both within the space community and to the public at large.
 It means the hype about the private sector, if not completely wrong, threatens to lead us in the wrong direction.

 Such a premise forces us to acknowledge a truth – that our politics and policy making has given us no vision around which to rally, no path forward that makes economic and political sense, and are, therefore, incapable of mobilizing resources at scale when it comes to space.

 This is truly an exciting time to watch America’s space program in motion.
 There is a dynamic new private sector building rockets led by SpaceX, Blue Origin, and more.
 We no longer have to rely on the Russians to carry our astronauts into space.
 A mission to the moon may be on the near-term horizon.